-As you may have noticed, the shared elements in the original design are not so opaque.
+As you may have noticed, the shared components in the original design are not so opaque.
 The bottom elements should be close to transparency, let’s say #B3FFFCFC (just a white color with opacity 173).
 The logo changes as it goes to another page, whereas the bottom elements do not.
 You can see that it always has a lighter color than the current background.

 That’s where the tinting occurs:

-Note!
-Keep in mind that I will change the tint of the logo in our adapter as well.
+Note: keep in mind that I will change the tint of the logo in our adapter as well.

 You need to stretch out the background image by its width, so it is as wide as your two pages together.
 It’s good to pick up a big image(approximately 1,900 x 1,200 JPEG, 24-bit color), so it could be drawn without losing any quality.

-- After you’ve loaded the image, you need to shift the user focus to the very left edge of your image by using the ImageView.scrollTo() method.
+- After you have loaded the image, you need to shift the user focus to the very left edge of your image by using the ImageView.scrollTo method.

 - Last but certainly not least, initialize your adapter.

-Adapter and its guts
+Adapter and its guts.

 We need to have a controller that is aware of what’s going on between those fragments.
 The perfect candidate for this role is our adapter.

-In fact, we will have a base class for the fragments, which serves as an interface that can be referred to by the adapter.
+We will have a base class for the fragments, which serves as an interface that can be referred to by the adapter.

 This is our abstract class:

-Just to make it clear, let’s run through the methods above:
+To avoid any confusion, let’s run through the methods above:

-- fold() is called when you are switching to the next/previous page for the current fragment.
+- fold is called when you are switching to the next/previous page for the current fragment.

-- unfold() is called for the next/previous page before a switch.
+- unfold is called for the next/previous page before a switch.
 Please, keep in mind that the method isn’t called by the adapter.
-This method gets called when a click event occurs.
-Yep!
-When you click on that vertical TextView.
+This method gets called when a click event occurs — when you click on that vertical TextView.

-- clearFocus() is called when you release the inputs.
-For example, when you’ve entered your password or login, we need to clear the focus.
+- clearFocus is called when you release the inputs.
+For example, when you have entered your password or email, we need to clear the focus.
 At this moment a scale animation is fired as well.

-- authLayout() provides a resource to inflate in the Fragment.OnCreateView() method.
+- authLayout provides a resource to inflate in the Fragment.onCreateView method.

-Brace yourself!
-Here goes the code of the Adapter:
+Here is the code of our adapter:

-- show(AuthFragment) method is responsible for folding the current fragment, shifting the shared elements, and switching to another fragment using the ViewPager.setCurrentItem() method.
+- show method is responsible for folding the current fragment, shifting the shared elements, and switching to another fragment using the ViewPager.setCurrentItem method.
 As I said before, this method gets called from one of the fragments.

-- shiftSharedElements(float, float) since we’re clipping the fragments (in order to get the gap), we need to adjust the shared elements, so they don’t look crooked relatively to the fragment layout.
+- shiftSharedElements since we’re clipping the fragments (in order to get the gap), we need to adjust the shared elements, so they don’t look crooked relatively to the fragment layout.
 Just create a simple translation animation which runs along with other animations.

-- scale(boolean) scales up/down the background image when a text input has lost/gained focus.
+- scale scales up/down the background image when a text input has lost/gained focus.

 Login and Sign Up screens.

 By the way, have you noticed something here?
-Yeah!
 The password text is thinner than the email text.
 Also, there are some minor issues with the floating label.
-In order to fix this, you have to write some code in the onCreate() method:
+In order to fix this, you have to write some code in the onCreate method:

-Just for the sake of completeness, here’s a snapshot of the Login fragment:
+For the sake of completeness, here’s a snapshot of the Login fragment:

-You can say “Why the heck do you need a custom TextView if you can just use the View.setRotation() method instead?”
+Why do we need a custom TextView if we can just utilize the View.setRotation method instead?

 It’s time to add some animations!

-Basically, we have three types of animation here:
+We have three kinds of animation here:

-- fold animation.
+- folding animation.

-- unfold animation.
+- unfolding animation.

 - ChangeBounds is a simple transition that captures the layout bounds of a view before and after the scene change and animates those changes during the transition.
 Here it’s used to animate view’s position on the screen.

-- Rotation is a transition that captures the angle of a view before and after, and creates a rotate animation between the start and final angle.
+- Rotation is a transition that captures the angle of a view before and after and creates a rotate animation between the start and final angle.

 However, we can slowly rotate the view by 90 degrees as it goes up.
-After the transition has stopped, we need set the rotation to 0, and call the VerticalTextView.setVerticalText(true) method, therefore we eliminate that extra space which has been left after rotating the view.
-Also, I translated the view to the left/right a little bit.
-I did this for two reasons:
+After the transition has stopped, we need set the rotation attribute to 0 and call the VerticalTextView.setVerticalText(true) method; this way we will eliminate that extra space which has been left after rotating the view.
+This is how we do it:

-In order to set the TextView in the horizontal position, we have to use the VerticalTextView.setVerticalText(false) method, request layout, and set up our transitions.
-Please note, that you need to call the TransitionManager.beginDelayedTransition() method after the TextView has been redrawn.
-That’s why I do all the setup in the TextView.post() method.
+To set the TextView in the horizontal position, we have to use the VerticalTextView.setVerticalText method, request layout and set up our transitions.
+Please note, that you need to call the TransitionManager.beginDelayedTransition method after the TextView has been redrawn.
+That’s why I do all the setup in the TextView.post method.

 As you can see, the rotation from the horizontal position back to the vertical position happens super fast.

 This is a method from our abstract class (AuthFragment.class).
-So, you just send a notification to the adapter via callback, and it handles the rest of the stuff.
-When the keyboard is gone, we have to call the clearFocus() method which is used to clear focus (View.clearFocus() method) for the touched input.
+So, you just send a notification to the adapter via callback, and it handles the rest of the process.
+When the keyboard is gone, we need to clear focus by calling the clearFocus method.

-If you’ve made this far, you should be able to reproduce this in your own app.
+If you’ve made this far, you should be able to reproduce this in your app.
 In any case, you can check out the source code in my repository on GitHub.